“Ozymandias” – Creativity can take some courage

 The lone and level sands stretch far away.

-Ozymandias was once a famous king, of surpassing wealth and power in his time.
-And Shelley wrote this after seeing the ruins of his kingdom.
+Ozymandias was a famous king, of surpassing wealth and power in his time.
+Shelley wrote this after comtemplating the ruins of his kingdom.
 You will note that Shelley, the great poet, was not daunted by this vision of despair.
+[The picture to the right is of Ramesses II, whose statue may have inspired Shelley.]

 I note with irony and pun-ishness, that in our computer world, the lone and level sands stretch far away.
 (Ok, Virginia, I am alluding to how sand becomes silicon, as in Silicon Valley.
 The valley of dreams.)